howard36/stack-solver/README.md

-# stack-exchange-ai
+# StackSolver
-A friendly bot that finds unanswered questions on Stack Exchange and gives helpful answers.
-Powered by the ChatGPT AI made by OpenAI.
+~~A helpful bot that finds unanswered questions on Stack Exchange and replies if it knows the answer.
+Powered by OpenAI's ChatGPT.~~

+Welp, this idea was [banned](https://meta.stackoverflow.com/questions/421831/temporary-policy-chatgpt-is-banned) a few hours after I started implementing it.